 “Hamakua Jodo Mission is a magnificent historical and cultural gem of Hawaii’s plantation era.
 The temple, people, and history remind us of the arduous and sometimes tragic path to the present.
 The magnificent, carved koa altar, Katsu Goto’s grave, and the current members are very special representatives of country values and life”. – Ron Takata

-Kona architect John Hetherington and his lovely wife, Marie Luisa visited HJM in February 2020.
+Kona architect John Hetherington and his lovely wife, Marie Luise visited HJM in February 2020.
 He helped us with drawings that were needed to determine occupancy limits for our temple and dining hall required by the fire marshal.
 John graciously did the work pro bono and took a genuine interest in the history of HJM.
 We appreciate his generosity and willingness to help us.
-Much aloha and respect goes out to John & Marie Luisa!
+Much aloha and respect goes out to John & Marie Luise!

 “I was fortunate enough to be asked to do an Architectural site visit at the Hamakua Jodo Mission.
 My wife and I both love the area so we went together on a day trip.
 We were both welcomed to the grounds with loving open arms and enjoyed every minute of the time we spent with Sandy and Masa, feeling their care and respect for the both the living spirit and the history of the temple and the land.
 The architecture and the craftsmanship of the temple and the altar area are classic and inspirational.
 The grounds and temple are an amazing treasure on the Big Island”. – John Hetherington